-The QBIC Society opens a call for nominations for the Quantum Bio-Inorganic Chemistry Society Award for the years 2023 and 2024.
-The award is intended to recognise outstanding contributions in the field of inorganic and bioinorganic chemistry that were achieved with theoretical, quantum chemical or computational methods.
-It will recognise a specific body of work, developed in one paper or a series of papers, that established new chemical or physical insights into a long-standing question, developed a new method or concept, or defined a new research direction.
-Awardees will be given the opportunity to present their research in award lectures at the next international QBIC meeting.
+The QBIC Society Award recognises outstanding contributions in the field of inorganic and bioinorganic chemistry that were achieved with theoretical, quantum chemical or computational methods in general.
+The award is intended to recognise a specific body of work, developed in one paper or a series of papers, that established new chemical or physical insights into a long-standing question, developed a new method or concept, or defined a new research direction.
+Calls for nominations open biannually.
+Awardees are given the opportunity to present their research in award lectures at an international QBIC meeting.

 The winner of the 2021 award is Dr. Ragnar Björnsson (Max Planck Institute for Chemical Energy Conversion).
 The award recognizes the outstanding contributions of Dr. Björnsson to the understanding of biological nitrogen reduction, in particular his quantum chemical investigations on the electronic structure and properties of the iron–molybdenum cofactor (FeMoco) of Nitrogenase, its vanadium analogue, as well as on the nature of intermediate forms adopted by the cofactor along the catalytic cycle of biological nitrogen reduction.